jeshraghian/snntorch/docs/tutorials/tutorial_4.rst

 **When 2nd-order neurons are better**

 * If the temporal relations of your input data occur across long time-scales,
-* or if the input
-spiking pattern is sparse
+* or if the input spiking pattern is sparse

 By having two recurrent equations with two decay terms (:math:`\alpha` and :math:`\beta`), this neuron model is able to ‘sustain’ input spikes over a longer duration.
-This can be beneficial to retaining long-term relationships, or ‘hanging on’ to the effect of sparse spikes.
+This can be beneficial to retaining long-term relationships.

 An alternative use case might also be: